-As the diabetes facts show, blood glucose is the main source of energy for our bodies, and it comes from the food we consume.
+Blood glucose is the main source of energy for our bodies, and it comes from the food we consume.
 When glucose levels become too high, diabetes occurs.
 It can’t be cured, but it can be managed successfully.
-In case you’re using medical cannabis or CBD oil for it, be careful as even the latter can trigger the most rigorous drug tests.
+In case you’re using medical cannabis or CBD oil for it, be careful as both can trigger most drug tests.

 What percentage of the population has diabetes in the UK?

-At this moment, about 3.5 million of the UK population suffers from diabetes.
-This makes up for 6% of the UK population.
-It means that 1 in 16 people has diabetes, diagnosed or undiagnosed.
 Statistics also show that the majority of these cases are type 2 diabetes.
-Around 56% of men have diabetes, as opposed to 44% of women.
+And around 56% of men have diabetes, as opposed to just 44% of women.